SuperDisk/hUGETracker/README.md

 The project's main branch currently isn't in a production-ready state (it's broken) but that will change soon.
 So don't follow these instructions quite yet...

-The only requirements to build this project are a recent version of [Lazarus](https://www.lazarus-ide.org/) for your platform.
+The only requirements to build hUGETracker are a recent version of [Lazarus](https://www.lazarus-ide.org/) for your platform.
-If you plan on building for other platforms than your own, you'll need the FPC crosscompilers for those projects.
+If you plan on building for other platforms than your own, you'll need the FPC crosscompilers for those platforms.
 (I recommend using [FPCUpDeluxe](https://github.com/LongDirtyAnimAlf/fpcupdeluxe) but honestly you probably don't need to do this)

 ```
 # Download this repo